MickaelWalter/wp-json-scraper/README.md

 You can set the proxy server with the --proxy flag.
 It can be an HTTP or HTTPS as described in Python requests documentation.
 By default the proxy servers of the system are used.

+Using the -r option, you can crawl collections of the specified namespace.
+This allows you to get a set of objects from the API and maybe confidential data ;)

 Example: